slo0py/NaramoBot/README.md

 **menu.py** - Command Line (CLI) tool to use the different functions.

 **findHeatV2.py** - CLI tool that prompts the user for a target Excess level (such as a Power Order), and outputs estimated Reactor Heat required to reach it.

+**power_table.py** - CLI tool that prints a table showing Heat, Generation and Excess.
+Asks user for increment.

 - #### Planned:<br/>
 **heatPres_relationship.py** - Shows a graph of the relationship between reactor Heat, and reactor Pressure.